Omkar399/Omkar399/README.md

 - Designed and built an **Automatic Updates system** for Drupal used by over **350k+ sites**, ensuring seamless updates with robust architectures and containerized Composer operations.
 - Developed modular REST APIs for the **Project Browser**, serving as a module store for over **50k+ modules**.
 - Solved **92+ issues** using Test-Driven Development (TDD), implemented fail-safes and validators to enhance security and fault tolerance.
 - Contributed to accessibility improvements by resolving **18+ UX issues**, collaborating with SMEs and accessibility reviewers.
-- Mentored an associate engineer who was promoted to Software Engineer within a year.

 ### **Associate Software Engineer @ Acquia (Drupal Acceleration Team)**
 *Jun 2021 – Nov 2022 | Pune, India*